icedpygui/Rust_Iced_Draw/README.md

 ## Updates to Main since v0.1.0
 * Fixed elipse top positioning during new
 * Fixed circle points not showing during new
+* Blink routine for text not working so just blink with a character and only backspace delete works
 * TODO items in Readme

 ## Instructions: